hopansh/sceneit/README.md

 A React component that simulates a website or web application at a specific resolution.

+\*Note: Component or app may simulate properly if vh or vw units are being used for styling

 ## Installation

 To install the Sceneit, you can use npm or yarn: